abcnull/api-auto-test/README.md

     1. add detailed log code,like `log.info`,`log.warn`,`log.error`,etc.
     2. supplement xls and allow xls add extra column by rewrite loop condition
     3. modify the way reading the file

-    Now Problems:
-    1. **NonePointerException**: There are some problems about assign column data to XlsBean in the Excel
-    2. etc.

     To be added below:
     1. judge header allowed none